Can Dentures Be Fitted to Receding Gums? Solutions for Comfortable Fit

 Understanding Receding Gums

 1. Gingivitis or Periodontal Disease: These bacterial gum infections destroy gum tissue and the anchor bone that holds teeth in place.
-Periodontitis is the major cause of gum recession.
+Periodontitis is the primary cause of gum recession.

 2. Genetics: Surprisingly, some people may be predisposed to gum disease.
 Even if they maintain perfect oral hygiene, they may experience gum recession.